nishkohli96/react-basic-app/README.md

 # react-basic-app

-This is the Build of my app that wouldbe deployed using github pages
+This is the Build of my app that would be deployed using github pages